The Hidden Chemicals in Laundry Detergent & How To Make Your Own

 The toxic chemicals contained in many laundry products leave residues in the fibres of your washing even after it’s been rinsed and dried.

-Once in contact with your skin, they then get absorbed and even breathed into your lungs where they can wreak havoc in your immune and respiratory systems, causing you to have adverse reactions that you will likely not link to the source of the problem.
+Once in contact with your skin, they then get absorbed and even breathed into your lungs where they can wreak havoc in your immune and respiratory systems over time, causing you to have adverse reactions that you will likely not link to the source of the problem.

 Additionally, when dried in a dryer, the vents often then spread these toxic substances through the air polluting your home in the same way other environmental toxins can.